 The power cell is housed in a sound-deadening enclosure and can be installed to a slide-rail system, which allows the machine to be extended from the front cap for easy gain access to.
-Depending on the year and design, a Cummins Onan QD machine may be equipped with either an Isuzu or a Kubota water-cooled diesel engine, which are amongst the most dependable in the industry.
-The engine is directly paired to the generator, unlike belt-driven units discovered in many gasoline-powered generators.
+Depending on the year and design, a Cummins QD machine may be equipped with either an Isuzu or a Kubota water-cooled gas engine, which are amongst the most dependable in the industry.
+The engine is directly paired to the alternator, unlike belt-driven units discovered in many gasoline-powered alternators.

-Cummins Onan diesel generators range from 3.2 kilowatts to 12.5 kilowatts.
+Cummins gas power cell range from 3.2 kilowatts to 12.5 kilowatts.
 A four-pole machine generally must be operated at 1,800 rpm to provide 60 hertz of power, but the smaller sizes use inverter innovation to allow variable-speed operation that raises the engine rpm as the load boosts.
-Larger generators– 10-kilowatt or 12.5-kilowatt– do not use inverter technology; they perform at a continuous governed 1,800 rpm despite how much load is used.
+Larger gener– 10-kilowatt or 12.5-kilowatt– do not use inverter technology; they perform at a continuous governed 1,800 rpm despite how much load is used.

-The unit won’t start without very first priming the fuel system to bleed out the air if a generator runs out of fuel or its fuel filter is changed.
+The unit won’t start without very first priming the fuel system to bleed out the air if a alternator runs out of fuel or its fuel filter is changed.
 Hold the operation switch at the “Stop” position and continue holding it.
-In some cases, you might be able to hear the generator’s electric fuel pump run, but, regardless, the red pilot burner will brighten.
+In some cases, you might be able to hear the alternator’s electric fuel pump run, but, regardless, the red pilot burner will brighten.
 Release the operation switch after 30 seconds; the fuel system must be primed.
 If the machine stops working to start, duplicate this treatment.
-Keep in mind that this treatment can be carried out at the generator or the remote switch in the motorhome.
+Keep in mind that this treatment can be carried out at the power cell or the remote switch in the motorhome.

 Cummins QD generators include comprehensive diagnostics to find system faults, which are displayed and obtained from the status light on the operation switch.
 When the light flashes when then rests and duplicates, it indicates a shutdown due to high engine coolant temperature.